harrego/discord-web-mirror/README.md

 Create RSS mirrors of Discord channels, complete with embed and attachment support.

+- Create an RSS mirror of a Discord channel
+- Attachments, embeds and metadata (excluding author data) all retained
+- Retroactively fetches past channel messages

 ## Why?

 `discord-web-mirror` was intended to mirror news-based Discord channels, a lot of community news is crowd-sourced and published in Discord channels.